Veritable Lasagna

 ◆ vlMemAlignment()

-vl_uint_t vlMemAlignment ( vl_memory * mem)
+VL_API vl_uint_t vlMemAlignment ( vl_memory mem)

 Returns the alignment of the specified block of memory.